You’re trying to determine whether Croatia is expensive. The answer is that it can be.

 Accommodation Costs In Croatia

-One of the costs that varies the most when it comes to travel in Croatia is accommodation.
-Places to stay range across the country from basic backpacker accommodation, which can cost as little as €20 per night, all the way to high-end resorts that charge well over €200 per night.
+One of the costs that varies the most when traveling in Croatia is accommodation.
+Places to stay range across the country from basic backpacker accommodation costing as little as €20 per night to high-end resorts charging well over €200 per night.

-Hostels in Croatia can work for budget travelers not only because of the low starting price but also because sometimes they feature kitchens where you can cook your own meals.
+Hostels in Croatia can work for budget travelers not only because of their low starting prices but also because they sometimes feature kitchens where you can cook your own meals.
 Some of these are stocked with essential items that are free to use.
 Some hostels will also provide meals for guests free of charge.

 That said, self-catering accommodation can also be very affordable, costing between €20 and €40 per night.
-In terms of affordable hotels, you can expect to pay around €60-100 per night for a mid-range option in Croatia.
+For cheap hotels, you can expect to pay around €60-100 per night for a mid-range option in Croatia.

 Attractions & Activity Prices In Croatia